People & Planet: The People & Planet University League

 Since the first Green League in 2007, People & Planet has widened the criteria to assess both policy and performance of higher education institutions.

 The University League is widely credited with shifting the UK's Higher Education sector towards improved environmental management and performance.
 In 2012, People & Planet awarded 46 First Class awards in the University League, compared to just 15 in 2007.
 Notable improvements have been measured in areas such as the proportion of renewable electricity used by universities (72%, up from 12% in 2007) and in the number of Fairtrade Universities (112, up from 41 in 2007).

 In 2012, People & Planet held its first ever Green League Graduation Ceremony in Westminster, celebrating the achievements of its top-ranking universities.

 Awards and Praise

 The Green League won "Best Campaign" at the 2007 British Environment and Media Awards.

-The People & Planet Green League has been shortlisted for the Green Gown award, administered by the Environmental Association for Universities and Colleges (EAUC).
+The People & Planet Green League has been shortlisted for the Green Gown Awards, administered by the Environmental Association for Universities and Colleges (EAUC).